-This chapter provides a basic policy framework guiding to support the interpretative and educational programs for the National Scenic

-Area.
-Specific goals, objectives, and guidelines policies for interpretation are included in Part I, Chapter 4: Recreation Resources.
+This chapter provides a basic policy framework to support the interpretative and educational programs for the National Scenic Area.
+Specific goals, objectives, and policies for interpretation are included in Part I, Chapter 4: Recreation Resources.

-The 1991 Interpretive Strategy for the Columbia Gorge National Scenic Area, incorporated by reference into the Management Plan, is a separate document that provideds detailed recommendations for interpretive themes, facilities, and programs at particular sites in the National Scenic Area for when the first Management Plan was adopted.
-It is recommended that readers interested in specific interpretive and educational opportunities and facilities refer to that document.
+The 1991 Interpretive Strategy for the Columbia Gorge National Scenic Area provided detailed recommendations for interpretive themes, facilities, and programs at particular sites in the National Scenic Area for when the first Management Plan was adopted.